 Disrupt or be disrupted.

 Volatility, uncertainty, complexity, and ambiguity (VUCA).
 These are the factors behind the death of businesses - startups and corporations alike.
-Disruptions caused by hypercompetitive market, liquid social values, technology advancement, environmental degradation, and political roadblocks.
+Disruptions are the result of hyper-competitive market, liquid social values, technology advancement, environmental degradation, and political roadblocks.
 This is an era where change is constant.
 Technology is accelerating at an exponential pace.
 Consumers shift expectations like changing clothes.
 Organizations logarithmically are pressured to operate exponentially, emulating the growth rate of tech unicorns.
-Never before, organizations must continuously re-imagine what future could be possible and adapt their strategy at a rapid pace in order to survive.
+Never before, organizations must continuously re-imagine what future could be possible and adapt their business model.
+Welcome to the 4th industrial revolution.

 AN ONGOING CASE OF DISRUPTION IN SOUTHEAST ASIA

 Between the late 2000’s and early 2010’s, taxis were being disrupted by Uber.
 It’s global conquest was cut short.
 With a lack of deep localization strategy in Asia, Uber were outcompeted by Grab in Southeast Asia and Didi Chuxing in China.
 Uber ultimately sold its regional operations to both of them.

 As a new monopoly in the mobility market, Grab pushed to dominance by shifting its core from mobility-as-a-service to become the Everyday Super App providing all sorts of services to everyone.
 Grab built a mobile payment and e-wallet to centralize all of its new services (delivery, booking, subscription, and rewards).